jinantonic/RW-Lab-2/problem-1/README.md

 </br></br>
 ![Sketch](/images/p7.png)
 Display the contents of phone book.
-I added some contact data already in the table and odd numbered data rows have #f2f2f2 as the background color.
+I added some contact data already in the table and odd numbered data rows have #f2f2f2 as the background colour.

 </br></br>
 ![Sketch](/images/add.png)